bbauska/JS-Programs/README.md

 network requests, fie read/write, and other tasks that may take time and block execution.

-Promises were introduced to address the issue of "callback hell" (excessive callback nesting) and to make asynchronous code more readable and manageable.
+<p>Promises were introduced to address the issue of "callback hell" (excessive
+callback nesting) and to make asynchronous code more readable and manageable.</p>

-Creating a Promise: You can create a promise using its constructor.
-The constructor takes a function with two parameters, resolve and reject, which are functions to fulfill or reject the promise.
+<p><b>Creating a Promise:</b> You can create a promise using its constructor.
+The
+constructor takes a function with two parameters, resolve and reject, which are functions to fulfill or reject the promise.</p>

 ```
 const promise = new Promise((resolve, reject) => {